Ahmedouu/autoAPI/README.md

 An https API that calls itself, hashes txt files as well and compares the resulting hash, self signed certificates included because I like https more than http, doesn't mean more security though at this point it's just fashion.

 # Set Up:
-if you want to run the server in https use WSL on windows or use a unix machine, ignore this and jump straight to One last install (highlighted) ... if you don't care about fake https (all https is fake btw):
+Ignore this and jump straight to One last install (highlighted) ... if you don't care about fake https (all https is fake btw). if you want to run the server in https use WSL on windows or use a unix machine,
 ```
 ~$ openssl genrsa -des3 -out ca.key 2048 #this will prompt a PEM password enter it
 ~$ openssl req -x509 -new -nodes -key ca.key -sha256 -days 365 -out ca.crt #enter the password from the previous step, then enter sensible values or just  leave the field blank